Lettuce Turnip The Beet

 ------------------------------------------

-Green peas are surprisingly protein rich per gram for a vegetable, but not per calorie.
+Green peas are one of the higher calorie vegetables, and are surprisingly protein rich per gram for a vegetable, but not per calorie.
 This is because peas also have more carbs compared to most vegetables, lowering its protein to calorie ratio.
 Still though, peas are a great source of fiber, thiamin, riboflavin, folate, vitamin B6, vitamin C, vitamin K, copper, manganese, and zinc.
-They support muscle health, digestion, and steady blood sugar.
+They support muscle health, aid in digestion, help steady blood sugar, and reduce inflammation.

 Serving Size: 1 cup (145 g)